 Buying Your Boat

-If you are a first-time boat buyer, make sure you do plenty of research before you go boat shopping to help you decide what you need and what you can afford.
+If you are a first-time boat buyer, make sure you do plenty of research before you go boat shopping to help you decide what you need and what you can afford, from the boat itself to docks that would fit your needs.
 When it comes to financing your boat purchase, you will likely find that there is no real difference between getting finance for a new boat compared to a used one.
 Rates will, however, vary depending on how much you borrow, and finance terms generally range from between 12 and 20 years.
 Once you have bought your boat, you must register it or get a license straight away.
 When you purchase a used boat, you must transfer the license and pay provincial tax on the price of the boat.
 Now you have organized the finance and purchased your boat, where will you be heading?

 Canada’s Best Place To Visit Is Ontario’s Muskoka Lakes